dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/geometry_proximity.rst

    Standard geometry input.

 Source Position
-   The given position to find the closest location on the target.
+   The given position to calculate the closest location on the target.

 Properties
 ==========